IronBox/antisqli-core/README.md

 ````csharp
 cmd.CommandText = "SELECT * FROM UserTable WHERE uname = '@AntiSQLiParam1'";
 ````
+With the AntiSQLi library, developers can continue using the SQL coding patterns that they are already familiar with and let the library take care applying best practices to mitigate risks in an easy-to-use and repeatable way.

 ## About
 In 2012, Kevin Lam ([IronBox](https://www.ironbox.io)) and Joe Basirico ([Security Innovation](https://www.securityinnovation.com)) were thinking of ways to help .NET developers more easily defend their applications against SQL injection (SQLi) attacks, the #1 web application attack then.
 The [initial version of the AntiSQLi Library](https://github.com/IronBox/AntiSQLi) was developed and released in 2013.